Brainclaw: Long Absence, re-emergence and final release of Deceptor album

 In 2015, just before the release of Deceptor, Juggernaut Music Group was dissolved by its ownership, and Brainclaw was released from its contract.
 David had remarried by then, and became a stepfather to two boys.
 David worked on small projects in the interim, including a Brainclaw remix of UK artist Stephen Wilkins' (LV426) song "We Are Random," writing and singing new lyrics, with new production and remixing.
-Parenting and work as Manager of Media Services in New York City for Infobase Publishing became the focus, and David's first biological child was born in May of 2015, keeping his concentration on his family for some time.
+Parenting and work as Manager of Media Services in New York City for Infobase Publishing became the focus, and David's first biological child was born in May 2015, keeping his concentration on his family for some time.
 In summer of 2018, Brainclaw's music was chosen to appear in horror film Cherokee Creek, with special mixes of "Voluptuosa" and "Unsafe" appearing in the film.
-In December of 2019, Tara Lessard, long-time Brainclaw collaborator and former wife of David, succumbed to a long term illness and passed away.
-This event, coupled with the Covid19 lockdown, fueled David's desire to complete and release the languishing Deceptor album.
+In December 2019, Tara Lessard, long-time Brainclaw collaborator and former wife of David, succumbed to a long term illness and passed away.
+This event, coupled with the COVID-19 lockdown, fueled David's desire to complete and release the languishing Deceptor album.
 David designed and completed cover artwork, and remastered all master audio tracks for the recording.
 Digital distributors were contacted and artwork and tracks were submitted for distribution.
 The album was released officially on May 1, 2020.
 During early August 2021, David began writing new Brainclaw material, with the intent of a new album release in 2022.